johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 I ended the last article with a discussion of the shortcomings of our "Take 1" (first iteration) implementation of the Faye Custom Transporter server component.
 In this article, we'll address those shortcomings.
 Most of this work is fairly straightforward, but I want to take a moment to discuss the "Observable issue" a bit further.

-You **could** actually ignore this issue entirely.
+You **could actually ignore** this issue entirely.
 The server component we built in the last chapter is functional, and we'll clean up a few loose ends here to make it typesafe, etc.  However, by ignoring proper handling of Observables, you'd be leaving out a feature that you may not miss until you **really** need it.
 Plus, let me hit you with the full commercial:
 - It's super fun to understand how it works, and if you're not an `RxJS` whiz, that won't stop you (**and** you might even pick up a few nifty tricks about `RxJS` along the way)
 - It builds a deeper appreciation and understanding of the elegance of the Nest framework
 - It's really, really easy to implement, once you get on the right path
 - The feature provides some amazing benefits, virtually for free
 - Your transporter really **should** be plug-and-play compatible with other transporters to be a good Nest citizen (Nestizen? :smiley:)

 I could go on and on!
-And in fact, I do sort of go on, but I've decided to encapsulate all the [concrete examples and detailed justification here]() to try to keep this tutorial on track.
+And in fact, I do sort of go on, but I've decided to encapsulate all the [concrete examples and detailed justification here](xxx) to try to keep this tutorial on track.
 Suffice to say, I strongly encourage you to read that section to both understand why this is an important step, and to possibly get inspired to use Nest microservices in some new and interesting ways.

 With all that said, let's jump in!

 ### Addressing Observables

-After that build-up, you might think we're about to do some sort of brain surgery.
+After that build-up, you might think we're about to do some sort of brain surgery (maybe I should say ":rocket: science" given the trekkie theme? :wink:).
 Fortunately, that's not really the case.
-The magic is all enabled by the framework, and it happens in our `getMessageHandler()` method.
+The magic is all enabled by the framework, and it's localized to one place &#8212; our `getMessageHandler()` method.
 Let's quickly take a look at the one we built in the last article.
-If it's been a while, it's worth [re-reading that section of the last article]() to refresh yourself.
+If it's been a while, it's worth [re-reading that section of the last article](xxx) to refresh yourself.
 Here's the code:

 ```typescript
 // nestjs-faye-transporter/src/responder/transporters/server-faye.ts